TureganoJose/ARCproject/README.md

 ## 5. Training models
 Two different approaches:
 1. Dave-2 end-to-end driving.
 Everytime a picture was taken, the steering angle applied was logged.
 Then images (+ augmentation) was fed into the network along with the steering angles.
 The network then replicates the driving.
 Although impressive there is nothing innovative here, it's been done by many people See architecture below, it contains 250 thousand parameters.
+I also tested quantization.

 ![Dave 2 Net](Pictures/Dave_2.png)
 2. Using semantic segmentation to detect the road/path and then steer the car accordingly, trying to keep the centerline of the vehicle aligned with the horizon.